asifrez1/Neural-Network-for-Multiclass-Classification---Coded-from-Scratch-in-Python/README.md

 # Neural Network for Multiclass Classification - Coded from Scratch in Python

-This project is about coding a Neural Network from scratch for a N layer neural network for multiclass classification.
+This project used MNIST Dataset from Keras for coding a Neural Network from scratch for a N layer neural network for multiclass classification.
 It features the following:
 - Vectorization
 - Only iterations (no convergence condition)
 - Multi-class problem - used softmax and cross entropy